-As of Windows 10, Microsoft Security Essentials is no more and the onboard defender for Windows users is a program called “Windows Defender”.
+As of Windows 10, Microsoft Security Essentials is no longer available; it has been replaced by a program called “Windows Defender”.
 When you upgrade from a previous version of Windows to Windows 10, Windows Defender takes over and replaces Microsoft Security Essentials.
-However, in approximately 10% of all Windows 10 upgrades, something goes wrong and Windows Defender fails to replace Microsoft Security Essentials, resulting in the OS that is installed having both Microsoft Security Essentials and Windows Defender.
+However, in approximately 10% of all Windows 10 upgrades, something goes wrong and Windows Defender fails to replace Microsoft Security Essentials, resulting in the operating system having both Microsoft Security Essentials and Windows Defender installed.

-In such cases, Windows Defender fails to start, which basically means that it does not offer any protection whatsoever to the computer, and even though Microsoft Security Essentials is always up and running, its Spyware & Unwanted Software Protection and Virus Protection are both turned off.
-When the user tries to turn the disabled protection options on, a Microsoft Security Client dialog pops up displaying the following error message:
+In such instances, Windows Defender fails to start, implying that it does not provide any protection to the computer whatsoever.
+Even though Microsoft Security Essentials is always operational, its Spyware and Unwanted Software Protection, as well as Virus Protection, are both deactivated.
+When the user attempts to enable these disabled protection features, a Microsoft Security Client dialog appears, displaying the following error message:”.

 The solution to this problem is to simply uninstall Microsoft Security Essentials, allowing Windows Defender to do its job and protect your computer.

 The following are all of the steps you need to follow in order to fix error 0x80070426.

 Hold the Windows Key and press R. Type ‘taskmgr’ in the run dialog.
 Locate the Windows Defender Service (WinDefend), right-click on it, and choose ‘Stop’.

 This should stop the service, but it will start automatically after the computer reboots.
 While it is stopped, you can uninstall Essentials.
 Normally in such cases, you cannot uninstall Microsoft Security Essentials because Windows Defender is programmed to block both the installation and uninstallation of Microsoft Security Essentials.